Problems Reported After Atrium C-Qur Hernia Surgery

 - Red and Swollen Surgical Site

-According to allegations raised in Atrium C-Qur mesh lawsuits being reviewed for individuals nationwide, the manufacturer knew or should have known about the potential risks following hernia repair surgery, yet withheld information about serious complications from patients and the medical community.
+According to allegations raised in Atrium C-Qur mesh class action and individual injury lawsuits being pursued for individuals nationwide, the manufacturer knew or should have known about the potential risks following hernia repair surgery, yet withheld information about serious complications from patients and the medical community.

 Atrium C-Qur Mesh Recall and Warnings